Security Workflows vs. Tool Sprawl: A 2026 Strategy | Kindo

 It’s no secret that security teams have been dealing with tool sprawl.
 As new threats and niches emerge, vendors offer point solutions for each.
 Over time, organizations end up with an inventory of products for endpoint protection, network monitoring, cloud security, identity management, threat intel, you name it.
 Best-of-breed choices promise to tackle each problem area, and there’s always another shiny new tool around the corner.

 The downside is a massive fragmentation of the security stack.
 Each tool has its own portal, data format, and learning curve.
 Overlap is common, leading to wasteful redundancy and cost.
-In a survey of 1,000+ IT and security professionals, too many overlapping tools was the number one challenge reported (49% of respondents).
+In a benchmark 2025 report analyzing the modern stack, too many overlapping tools was the number one challenge reported (49% of respondents).
 Close behind, 46% pointed to gaps or breakdowns between tools as a big issue.

 It turns out that more tools can even make security worse if they aren’t integrated.
 The same survey found 41% cited security risks due to poor integration between tools.
 Think about that - almost half of security professionals recognize that disconnected systems are leaving holes in their defenses.